burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.1_lines/lines/README.rst

 2.1.1 - Drawing Lines
 =====================================

-:Duration: 18 minutes
+:Duration: 20 minutes
 :Level: Beginner
 :Prerequisites: Module 1.1.1 (RGB Color Basics), Module 0.3.1 (Images as Data)

-.. contents:: Contents
-   :local:
-   :depth: 2

 Overview
 ========

-Lines are the fundamental building blocks of computer graphics.
-From the earliest vector displays to modern GPUs, the ability to draw a line between two points remains essential.
-But how do we represent something continuous like a mathematical line using discrete pixels?
+Lines are the basic building blocks of computer graphics.
+Drawing a line between two points seems simple, but how do we represent a continuous line using discrete pixels?
+In this exercise, you will learn to draw lines with NumPy and use them to create generative art patterns.

-In this exercise, you will learn how computers draw lines by interpolating points between endpoints.
-You will implement line drawing using NumPy, understand the mathematics behind it, and discover how simple lines can create complex generative art patterns.
-By the end, you will see how geometric primitives become artistic tools.

 **Learning Objectives**